-If you have taken care of your sweet chicks, you have brooded your chicks and they possibly have started to lay they are living the happy chicken life outside, but then winter is coming.
+If you have been raising baby chickens since spring and your chickens have started to lay, they are living the happy chicken life outside, but then winter is coming.
 You probably want to know the secret to keeping chickens warm in winter, right?

 Our first year with chickens in winter we were really stressed out about how we would be keeping our chickens warm.
 Winters here are not SO awful, but it gets well below freezing for quite a while.
 We also get a good amount of snow a few times a year.